Do Lambs Have Tails? Do Their Tails Get Cut Off

 Do Lambs Tails Get Cut Off?

-Tail docking is typically performed when lambs are very young which is often within the first few weeks of their lives.
+Tail docking is normally performed when lambs are very young which is often within the first few weeks of their lives.
 It involves the removal of a portion of the lamb’s tail by leaving them with a shorter tail or in some cases, no tail at all.
 The main reasons behind tail docking are hygiene and disease prevention.
-A shorter tail is believed to reduce the risk of fecal matter accumulating on the tail which can attract flies and lead to health issues such as flystrike a condition where flies lay eggs in the damp wool around the tail.
+A shorter tail is believed to reduce the risk of fecal matter collected on the tail which can attract flies and lead to health issues such as flystrike a condition where flies lay eggs in the damp wool around the tail.

 Do Baby Lambs Have Tails?